Barszczyk0/Notes/PortSwigger/Advanced_topics/JWT/JWT_authentication_bypass_via_jwk_header_injection.md

 |![](Images/image-9.png)|
 |:--:|
 | *JWT* |

+## Exploitation
-## Injecting JWK header
+### Injecting JWK header
-According to the JWS specification, only the alg header parameter is mandatory.
-Using extra field `jwk` attacker could add his own public RSA key and sign message with his private RSA key.
 ```
 JWK (JSON Web Key) - Provides an embedded JSON object representing the key.
 ```
+According to the JWS specification, only the `alg` header parameter is mandatory.
+By using extra field `jwk`, attacker can add his own public RSA key and sign message with his private RSA key.
+Misconfigured server might use key that's embedded in the jwk parameter to verify token.

 |![](Images/image-25.png)|
 |:--:|